Tserith/Mage/README.md

 # Minimal Agnostic General Executable

 Perhaps one day I'll extend its support, safely parse files, and write a compiler for custom object types.
-But until then this project is a vulnerability-ridden PoC.
+But until then, this project is a vulnerability-ridden PoC.

 ![](img/example.PNG)